Veterans' Frequently Asked Questions

 - What if I am a non-admit student?

-- The GI Bill will pay benefits for two semesters as a non-admit student.
+- The VA education benefits will pay benefits for two semesters as a non-admit student.
 After two semesters, benefits will stop until you are formally admitted.
 Courses taken while a non-admit student should be limited to classes that would be acceptable to any program on campus (i.e., core requirements).
 Have your semester enrollment form signed by an academic advisor in the UNLV Academic Success Center advising office.

 - What if I want to take degree applicable classes at another school?